steltenpower/FileFAIRy/README.md

 Count (filtered) filetype use with Windows PowerShell:

 (dir \*.\* -file -r).Extension | group | select Count, Name | Where-Object {$_.Name -notmatch '.pdf|.msi'} | sort Count -Descending

+===

+steltenpower: So you wanna make your app look like it's part of the system before it even does anything, eh?
+Classic move.
+To get its icon in the "Open With..." list for certain file types, you're gonna be playing with the Windows Registry.
+Your actual app can be a total couch potato for this part.

+Here's the lowdown:

+File Extension: Let's say you're targeting .yourfile.

+ProgID (Programmatic Identifier): This is a unique name for your file type handler, like YourApp.YourFile.
+Think of it as a nickname Windows uses.

+Registry Tinkering: Your installer needs to create these entries, usually under HKEY_CLASSES_ROOT:

+Create a key named \.yourfile.
+Set its (Default) string value to your ProgID (e.g., YourApp.YourFile).
+This tells Windows what ProgID handles .yourfile files.

+Create a key named after your ProgID (e.g., HKEY_CLASSES_ROOT\YourApp.YourFile).
+This key describes your file type.

+Set its (Default) string value to a friendly description that users might see (e.g., "My Special File Type").

+Under this ProgID key, create a subkey named DefaultIcon.
+Set its (Default) string value to the full path of your app's executable and the icon index within it (e.g., C:\Program Files\YourApp\YourApp.exe,0).
+The ,0 means the first icon in the .exe.
+This YourApp.exe needs to exist at that path and actually contain the icon.

+Under the ProgID key, create another structure of subkeys: shell\open\command.

+For the command key, set its (Default) string value to the command line Windows should use to "open" the file (e.g., "C:\Program Files\YourApp\YourApp.exe" "%1").
+The "%1" is a placeholder for the actual file path that gets passed to your app.

+Making the Installer Do This:

+A .REG File: You could write all those registry changes into a text file with a .reg extension.
+Users would then need to double-click it and confirm to import the settings into their registry.
+It's quick and dirty, but not super polished for distribution.

+Installer Creation Software: This is the more professional route.
+Tools like:

+Inno Setup: Uses Pascal-like scripting and is pretty popular for being relatively easy to get started with.
+It has direct functions for creating registry keys.

+NSIS (Nullsoft Scriptable Install System): Very powerful and script-based.
+It's what Winamp and many other apps use.
+Steeper learning curve but very flexible.

+WiX Toolset: An XML-based system from Microsoft.
+Integrates well with Visual Studio and is good for more complex or enterprise-level installers.

+Your YourApp.exe can literally do nothing when launched for now, or just pop up a message saying "Coming soon!"
+The important part for the "Open With..." functionality is that the executable exists at the specified path, contains the icon, and the registry entries point to it correctly.

+So yeah, it's mostly about setting up the right signposts in the registry so Windows knows your (currently lazy) app is an option for those files.